SwissDataScienceCenter/renku/source/developer/knowledge_graph.rst

 in a single transaction, i.e. mutations are atomic with respect to transaction atomicity.
 Currently, there are four supported operations:

-- `create_vertex`, create a new vertex in the graph
+- :code:`create_vertex`, create a new vertex in the graph
-- `create_edge`, create a new edge in the graph
+- :code:`create_edge`, create a new edge in the graph
-- `create_vertex_property`, add a (property key, value) pairing to a given vertex
+- :code:`create_vertex_property`, add a (property key, value) pairing to a given vertex
-- `update_vertex_property`, modify a vertex property.
+- :code:`update_vertex_property`, modify a vertex property.
 This is done by first removing the old (property key, value) pairing and then adding the (property key, new value) pairing

-The full definition of the graph mutation API is located in: `apispec/src/graph-mutation.yaml <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/apispec/src/graph-mutation.yaml/##TODO>`_
+The full definition of the graph mutation API is located in: `apispec/src/graph-mutation.yaml <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/apispec/src/graph-mutation.yaml>`_

 .. _fig-kg_mutation_seqdiag: